MicroBlocksCN/microblocks-learn/SUBMITTING_ACTIVITIES.md

 [[/safety]]
 ```

-Notice you can also use level 3 and 4 headings inside your notices.
+You can optionally add level 3 and 4 headings to your notices
+as shown in the safety note above.
-Level 4 is reserved for the notice type (i.e. FUN FACT),
+Level 4 is for the notice type (e.g. SAFETY NOTE),
-while level 3 is reserved for the notice title (i.e. Dealing With Electricity).
+while level 3 is for the notice title (e.g. Be careful with the batteries).

+Since these are custom extensions, they won't be recognized by your Markdown viewer,
+but they will render correctly when your markdown is deployed on the website.

+## Activity Thumbnail

+The activity thumbnail communicates visually what your activity is about.

+The image should be in JPEG format with a 16:9 aspect ratio, ideally 640x360 pixels or larger.

+The file should be named thumbnail.jpg.

 ## Teacher's Guide

-If your activity includes a teacher's guide, please write it in Markdown as well,
+If your activity includes a teacher's guide, write it in Markdown,
-using the same formatting conventions used for the activity content.
+using the formatting conventions above, and include it in the activity folder.

+The file should be named teachers-guide.md.

 ## Activity Card

 If your activity includes a student-facing activity card designed to be printed,
-please send us the PDF file.
-Such cards are typically created using Google Slides,
+please include the PDF file.
+Activity cards are typically created using Google Slides,
 which allows one to do precise page layout.

+The file should be named activity-card.pdf.

-**Optional activity card source:** If you want others to be able to translate your
+**Optional activity card source:**
+If you want others to be able to translate or remix your
-activity card, please provide a URL to the source file, ideally a Google Slides document.
+activity card, please provide a URL to the source file in
+the metadata file, ideally a link to a Google Slides document.

 ## Activity Metadata

-Here is the metadata we need for each activity:

-* **Title:** The title of your activity, in the language the activity is written in.
-* **Author:** The name of the author, a person or organization.
-* **Level:** Whether the activity is for beginners (1) or for experienced users (2).
-* **Boards:** Which board(s) the activity is meant for.
-* **Components:** Any external components the activity requires such as servos, LEDs, relays, etc.
-* **Time:** A lower and upper estimate of how much time it will take the average student to complete the activity, i.e. 60 to 90 minutes.
-* **Topics:** A list of topics the activity covers, such as art, music, history, cryptography, etc.

 The metadata is used by the activities filtering system.

+The file should be in [JSON](https://www.json.org/json-en.html) format with the following fields:

+* **title:** The title of your activity, in the language the activity is written in.
+* **author:** The name of the author or organization that created the activity.
+* **level:** Whether the activity is for beginners (1) or for experienced users (2).
+* **time:** A list containing a lower and upper estimate of how much time it will take the average student to complete the activity.
+For exmaple [ 60, 90] means 60 to 90 minutes.
+* **boards:** A list of board(s) the activity is meant for.
+* **components:** (optional) A list of external components the activity requires such as servos, LEDs, NeoPixels, etc.
+* **topics:** (optional) A list of topics the activity covers, such as art, music, history, cryptography, etc.
+* **card-slides-url** (optional) A link to the source file for the PDF activity card.

+To create your metadata file, you can copy and edit [this template](sample-metadata.json).

+The file should be named meta.json.